jarviscanada/jarvis_data_eng_shawn/README.md

 I recently graduated from Carleton University with a Bachelor's Degree in Electrical Engineering.
 After I graduate, I Choose to move my career path more towards the software side.
 I am passionate about learning new stuff as well as applying new skills.
-Over the last year, I have self-taught myself computer science data structures and algorithms and I have done several projects that related to programming.
+Over the last year, I have done several projects that related to computer programming.
 Throughout my education and my varied project experiences, I am starting to build up a wide knowledge base and learning how to quickly adapt to new concepts, which I believe makes me invulnerable in the Data Engineering industry.
 For leisure time, I like to play competitive video games with friends which can make me feel energize and improve my ability of instance reaction.
-Overall, I am excited to pursue a career as a data engineering and further develop my skill sets.
+Overall, I am excited to pursue a career as a software developer and further develop my skill sets.

 ## Technical Acumen

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, C, Git
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, C, Git, Raspberry PI

 **Competent:** Springboot, Mockito, Java Lambda & Stream APIs, Junit, Python, C++.
 MATLAB, Embedded System

-**Familiar:** Google Cloud Platform, Tensorflow,
+**Familiar:** Google Cloud Platform, Tensorflow, openCV, Machine Learning

 ## Development Projects